r00t-101-LoL/magenta-velociraptor-c8a34/src/pages/about.md

     align: center
   - type: content_section
     content: >
-      ### An alternative to medicine.
+      ##### An alternative to medicine.
 Not alternative medicine,

-      We've been advocates for the healing powers of cannabis since the compassionate care act in California in 1996, and it’s time to set the record straightPeople have to help people and my unique circumstance gave me the chance to help shape the consciousness of those around me, develop culture and heal bodies naturally.
+      We've been advocates for the healing powers of cannabis since the compassionate care act in California in 1996, and it’s time to set the record straight.People have to help people and my unique circumstance gave me the chance to help shape the consciousness of those around me, develop culture and heal bodies naturally.

-      ### We're here to offer our individuals with a much better lifestyle via
+      We're here to offer our individuals with a much better lifestyle via plant-based
-      plant-based &#xA;components and technology advancements.

-      Merging modern-day innovation  with recognized horticulture methods enables for the very easy
+      components and technology advancements.Merging modern-day innovation  with recognized horticulture methods enables for the very easy

       combination of the therapeutic power of cannabis right into one's daily regimen.

-      Distilling the knowledge of plants to aid individuals get to the full

-      capacity of their bodies, minds and lives.
+      Distilling the knowledge of plants to aid individuals get to the full capacity of their bodies, minds and lives.

       Our professional researchers  team up with several of the top doctors in their fields to create

       innovative cannabis therapies that permit people to take control of

       their own health with very targeted, results-driven approaches.
 Our

-      organic cannabis extract and also progressed delivery systems are of the finest quality as well as standards, which indicates that we provide one of the most efficient treatment and distribution incorporated with
+      organic cannabis extract and also progressed delivery systems are of the

+      finest quality as well as standards, which indicates that we provide

+      one of the most efficient treatment and distribution incorporated with

       the ideal components.
   - type: team_section